AJRepo/PHPlot/phplot/README.txt

 REQUIREMENTS:

-You need a recent version of PHP.
-You must use PHP-4.3.0 or higher, but you are advised to use the latest stable release of PHP5.
-The PHP group has announced end-of-life for PHP4 as of 2007-12-31, so if you are still using PHP4 you should upgrade.
-Future releases of PHPlot may only work with PHP5.
+You need a recent version of PHP5, and you are advised to use the latest stable release.
+This version of PHPlot has been tested with PHP-5.2.5.

-This release of PHPlot has been tested with PHP-5.2.4 and PHP-4.4.7.
+(PHPlot-5.0.5 does not support PHP4, since the PHP group has discontinued support for PHP4.)

 You need the GD extension to PHP either built in to PHP or loaded as a module.
 Refer to the PHP documentation for more information - see the